ATNF Telescope Status for 2023OCT

 Data Rates and Volumes

 Data from Parkes observations are archived in ATOA (the Australia Telescope On-line Archive) or the CSIRO Data Access Portal (DAP).
-Given the high data rate of the receivers it is necessary to know the expected data requirements to manage data access, archiving and scheduling.
+Given the high data rate of the receivers, we need to know the expected data requirements to manage data access, archiving and scheduling.
 We cannot guarantee availability of all recorded data products if your observations exceed the proposed data rates.

 The cover sheet for Parkes proposals specifically requests the following information for all projects: